qiaochen/LLM_RAG_papers/README.md

 >- It can be noted that pretraining LLM bases is mainly for gaining knowledge in 1) & 3); domain-specific finetuning is mainly for 2); while instruct tuning is aimed at 4); Reinforcement learning from human feedback (RLHF) is for improving 3);
 >- __Questions__:
 	>-- Is it necessary to encode all the knowledge in parametric form?
 	>-- If not, can we decouple some knowledge component from the parameters?
-The most suitable candidate might be 2), especially those analogous to knowledge we humans can search in dictionaries/encyclopedia upon using the knowledge.  as 3) & 4) may be not dispensible affect model behaviours in generation and understanding
+The most suitable candidate might be 2), especially those analogous to the knowledge we humans can query on the fly by searching dictionaries/encyclopedia.
+As for 3) & 4), they are

 - Retrieval-augmented generation (RAG):
 	-

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjg2OTI2NTg3LC0xMDY1ODc0OTgzLC01ND
+eyJoaXN0b3J5IjpbLTE3NzYxMzc4MjIsLTEwNjU4NzQ5ODMsLT
-cwMzkwODEsLTYxODkyOTk0MSwyMDc3NzUyMDIxLDU1NjAxNTUz
+U0NzAzOTA4MSwtNjE4OTI5OTQxLDIwNzc3NTIwMjEsNTU2MDE1
-MywtNzUwNTE0OTQ1LDcyNzQ5ODA4MywtNTM3MDY1NTc3LC00MD
+NTMzLC03NTA1MTQ5NDUsNzI3NDk4MDgzLC01MzcwNjU1NzcsLT
-IxMDgxNywtMTYyNzQyODcsMTg3ODAxNTc1NiwtMjA4ODc0NjYx
+QwMjEwODE3LC0xNjI3NDI4NywxODc4MDE1NzU2LC0yMDg4NzQ2
-Ml19
+NjEyXX0=
 -->